Flat Lie groups, Frobenius Lie algebras and \'{e}tale prehomogeneous vector spaces for reductive Lie groups: Left-symmetric algebras, symplectic and Frobenius Lie algebras

-hence $\tr\ad(x+u)=0$, for any $x+u\in\widetilde{\g}$.
-Thus $\widetilde{\g}$ is an unimodular Lie algebra.
-By a result of B. Y. Chu ({\cite[P.~157]{Chu1974}}), every unimodular symplectic Lie algebra is solvable.
-Therefore, $\widetilde{\g}$ and $\g$ are solvable Lie algebras.
+Therefore, $\tr(\ad x)=0$.
+It is easy to see that $\tr(\ad u)=0$, for any $u\in\g^*$, which implies that $\g\dot+\g^*$ is a unimodular Lie algebra.
+By a result of Hano~\cite{Hano1957}, every unimodular symplectic Lie algebra is solvable.
+Therefore, $\g\dot+\g^*$ and $\g$ are solvable Lie algebras.
 A contradiction. \end{proof}